 Atrial fibrillation or AFib, and ventricular fibrillation or VFib, are both a type of abnormal heart rhythm or heartbeat called an arrhythmia.

 One of the main differences between these two heart conditions is that ventricular fibrillation is life threatening if treatment isn't begun immediately, while atrial fibrillation generally is not immediately life threatening, but can cause problems with the heart function that are very dangerous if not treated effectively.

 - AFib produces irregular electrical signals in the upper chambers of the heart muscle called the atria (and may include the AV node), causing the heart’s atria to beat irregularly and usually faster than normal.
 AFib usually is not an immediately life-threatening abnormal heartbeat (arrhythmia).

 - VFib produces irregular electrical signals in the lower chamber heart muscles (ventricles) that are so chaotic that the heart muscles can’t pump blood effectively.
-This type of heart condition is life-threatening, and must be treated immediately or the patient will likely die.
+This type of heart condition is life threatening, and must be treated immediately or the person will likely die.

 What are the main similarities between these two heart conditions?

 Both types of heart disease are a type of abnormal heartbeat (arrhythmia).
 AFib and VFib can be detected by ECG’s and CPR defibrillators (machines that can identify arrhythmias and, if needed, can deliver shocks, or electrical impulses, to the heart to treat a life-threatening arrhythmia like VFib).